-The first assumption was that the federal government had an unquestioned right to administer the north, without any need to consult Indigenous Peoples.
-Before the Second World War, administration was very limited and investment was all but absent, with the exception of the building of a major logistical centre for the American and Canadian military forces in Iqaluit in the war.
-It was largely in the 1950s that decisions were made about developing modern infrastructure in the north prompted by defence-related projects and the growth of Canada's universal social welfare programs.
+The first assumption was that the federal government had an unquestioned right to administer the North, without any need to consult its indigenous people.
+Administration was very limited and investment was all but absent before the Second World War.
+It was largely in the 1950s with defence-related projects, as well as the growth of Canada's universal welfare programs, that decisions were made about developing modern infrastructure in the north.
+Hall Beach and Qikiqtarjuaq, for example, were located at major Distant Early Warning (DEW) Line facilities, while Iqaluit was a major logistical centre for military initiatives by Americans and Canadians from 1944 onwards.
 The economic impact of these and other government installations was widespread and permanent.

 The second assumption was that Inuit culture was of great value, but highly vulnerable.
 Initially, government and church observers recognized hunting as the most sustainable source of food and cultural rewards for Inuit.
 Yet outsiders were also naive.
 They considered hunting to be hard, risky work, and assumed that, if anything easier came along, Inuit would drop it and ultimately lose the necessary skills.
-Especially in the early 1950s, the federal government considered itself responsible for finding a path between too much contact between Inuit and gallunaat (the Inuit term of people who are not Inuit), which officials imagined would lead to demoralization and dependence, and complete isolation, which officials believed would impoverish Inuit while southern Canadians took control over resources in the north.
+Especially in the early 1950s, the federal government considered itself responsible for finding a path between two extremes.
+One extreme was excessive contact with Qallunaat, which officials imagined would lead to demoralization and dependence; the other was isolation, which officials believed would impoverish Inuit while southern Canadians took over the best in the North.